 A separate electronics department was formed when the Indiana Toll Road Commission awarded Meade the contract for maintaining a two-way radio and microwave communication network across the state of Indiana.
 By the late ’60’s the shop had diversified to include the sale, installation and service of closed-circuit television systems.

-Success in Indiana and in Hennepin, Illinois, prompted other expansion plans, including two new out-of-state contracting offices that provided estimating and engineering service.
-The first was in Pittsburgh, where an industrial economic based promised many construction opportunities.
-Another was in Cleveland, Ohio, where work was contracted with Republic Steel.
-However, the demand for electrical construction quickly diminished and the Cleveland office was closed three years later.
+Success in Indiana and in Hennepin, Illinois, prompted other expansion plans, including two new out-of-state contracting offices that provided estimating and engineering services.
+The first was in Pittsburgh, where an industrial economic base promised many construction opportunities.

 Early in 1968 work at the Jones and Laughlin project in Hennepin was nearing completion when M.E.
 Electrical Companies purchased Norris Electric Company in Joliet, Illinois, to strengthen its position in the growing Joliet market.